tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 #### Order

-- `companyId`: your Tradecloud company id
+- `companyId`: your Tradecloud company identifier
 - `supplierAccountNumber`: the supplier account number as known in your ERP system
-- `purchaseOrderNumber`: the purchase order number as in your ERP system
+- `purchaseOrderNumber`: the purchase order number as known in your ERP system
-- `destination`: the order delivery destination code and address as in your ERP system
+- `destination`: the delivery destination of this order as known in your ERP system
 - `contact`: the employee responsible for this order.
 You can either send his/her email or userName as known in your ERP system

 {% hint style="danger" %}